 But the venture is far from a well-greased machine.
 Which brings me to my New Year's goals:

 - I will find a bookkeeper/accountant.
 It's a task right up there with waxing your own bikini line -- best left to the professionals.
 Email me if you are interested.
-In addition to paying good money, I'll bake cookies like this for you on April 15th.
+In addition to paying good money, I'll bake cookies for you on April 15th.

 - I will incorporate a consistent system for when I'm traveling.
 No more frantic long-distance calls to my husband, my son's tutor, my neighbor to package and ship.
 Not cool.